IEC Recognized Organization (RO) Canada Programs

 First Participation

-You’ve probably guessed it, but First Participation is for participants that have never been able to secure an invitation or those who missed the deadline of their POE to travel to Canada.
+You’ve probably guessed it, but First Participation is for participants that have never been able to secure an invitation or those who activated their IEC work permit but needed to leave Canada way sooner than planned.
 Please see some examples below:

 • You have never participated in IEC before and you would like to secure an invitation to apply (ITA), as your country does not have that many spots available.

-• Example: pools that are very competitive like Chile, Costa Rica, and South Korea
+• Example: IEC pools that are very competitive: Chile, Costa Rica, Taiwan

 • Your country of citizenship does not offer a work permit under the Working Holiday or Young Professional category.